 - Students must demonstrate recent documentation of all federally mandated vaccines (examples include HepB, COVID, flu, etc.) required in the healthcare industry, as well as required childhood immunizations.
-Vaccines are mandatory. - Students must furnish their own transportation to and from the clinical and internship sites. - Students must meet enrollment requirements for York Technical College and have a 3.0 cumulative GPA.

-PREREQUISITE: Successful completion of Health Science 1, 2, and 3 with an overall grade in each course of an 80 or higher OR status as a three-course CATE completer in any Health Science pathway.
+Vaccines are mandatory. - Students must furnish their own transportation to and from the clinical and internship sites. - Students must meet enrollment requirements for York Technical College and have a 3.0 cumulative PREREQUISITE: Successful completion of Health Science 1, 2, and 3 with an overall grade in each course of an 80 or higher OR status as a three-course CATE completer in any Health Science pathway.
 Health Science 3 may be substituted with the following courses: PLTW Human Body Systems, science-based Anatomy and Physiology, AP Biology, or Medical Terminology.
-Only Health Science 3, Medical Terminology, or PLTW Human Body Systems will count toward being a CTE completer in the Health

-Science cluster (AP Biology or science-based Anatomy and Physiology will not.)
-Student must meet YTC enrollment requirements for dual credit.
+Only Health Science 3, Medical Terminology, or PLTW Human Body Systems will count toward being a CTE completer in the Health Science cluster (AP Biology or science-based Anatomy and Physiology will not.)
+Students must meet enrollment requirements for dual credit.
 Health Science Clinical Study is a course that guides students to make connections from the classroom to the healthcare industry through clinical experiences/activities.
 The students will build on all information and skills presented in the previous courses and relay these skills into real life experiences.
 This course develops students' technical skills to provide health care in a variety of settings.
 Student may prepare to take the South Carolina Nurse Aide (CNA) certification exam.
 Skills include vital signs, activities of daily living, transfers, personal hygiene, nutrition, and safety.
 Infection Control and HIPAA principles will also be an integral part of the course.
 A clinical internship with a minimum of 40 hours in a long-term care facility and 30 hours of internship/shadowing may be included in this 2-block course.
 Students will be required to meet academic, behavior and attendance standards and submit a parent/guardian permission form to participate in the internship.
 Clinical times will vary according to the facility need.
 BLS Healthcare Providers CPR and First Aid certification will be required.
 Students will be HIPAA and OSHA safety trained prior to clinical experiences.

-• Emergency Medical Services (Grades 11-12)
+Other Courses in Health Science Cluster • Medical Terminology (Grades 10-12) This course is available online only.